Schumerlab/ncASE_pipeline/README.md

+# ncASE

-This is a pipeline for determining allele specific expression using two colinear reference genomes and non-competitive mapping (ncASE).
+ncASE is a pipeline for determining allele specific expression using two colinear reference genomes and non-competitive mapping (ncASE).

 Further updates will extend to non-colinear cases and other mappers.

-Dependencies:
+## Dependencies

 samtools v~1.9
 bcftools v~1.9